Fancy a break in Cornwall in September?

-If your summer holiday already seems like a distant memory, here are five reasons why a long weekend in Cornwall could be just the ticket.
+If your summer holiday already seems like a distant memory, here are five reasons why a week’s escape to Cornwall could be just the ticket (from the middle of the month we offer short breaks at Bosinver too).

 Come on in, the water’s lovely…